anoobbava/sql_query_analyzer/ROADMAP.md

 - [x] Need to Expand the rules and need to think of how we can do that effectively
 - [x] Show file and line number where bad queries are called
 - [x] Warn about missing WHERE clauses in JOINs
-- [x] Add hint support (like FORCE INDEX for MySQL)
 - [x] check the hinting of indexes and add the index option needed also check the indexes already exists in the code
-- [ ] composite indices and thier existence is there or not
+- [x] composite indices and thier existence is there or not

 ---